3Blocks-net/docs-pecunity-io/OctoWallet/Strategy Builder/Action Facets/aaveV3.md

 In strategies with a borrowing component, AaveV3Facet enables borrowing of either tokens or ETH directly from the lending pool:

 - **Borrow ERC20 Tokens or ETH**:
-  - `borrow` allows borrowing an ERC20 token, specifying the amount and interest rate mode.
+  - `borrowAaveV3` allows borrowing an ERC20 token, specifying the amount and interest rate mode.
-  - `borrowETH` handles ETH borrowing by withdrawing WETH and converting it back to ETH.
+  - `borrowETHAaveV3` handles ETH borrowing by withdrawing WETH and converting it back to ETH.

 #### Example Strategy Step: